Mark Zupan (academic)

-Zupan also has served as a Director/Trustee for Constellation Brands, the Farash Corporation, PAETEC Holdings, Stocker Yale, and the Harley School.
+Zupan also has served as a Director/Trustee for Financial Institutions, Steuben Trust, Constellation Brands, the Farash Corporation, PAETEC Holdings, Stocker Yale, and the Harley School.

-Biography
+Career

 Zupan began his tenure as the 14th President of Alfred University on July 1, 2016.
 He was named to the position by the University's Board of Directors on February 10, 2016.
 His inauguration took place on October 22, 2016.
 Zupan has outlined his goals for the university, and shared his thoughts about ways Alfred University can partner with the local community in the Hornell Evening Tribune.

-He was dean at the Simon Business School on a full-time basis from January 1, 2004.
-He championed an $85 million fundraising campaign that added nine new endowed professorships, increased philanthropic support for scholarships by over 300 percent, and more than doubled annual discretionary giving.
+He was dean at the Simon Business School at the University of Rochester from 2004 to 2013.
+Zupan championed an $85 million fundraising campaign that added ten new endowed professorships, increased philanthropic support for scholarships by over 300 percent, and more than doubled annual discretionary giving.
 He established an undergraduate business program in partnership with the College of Liberal Arts and Sciences.
 He launched specialized MS programs in finance, marketing, accounting, management, and medical management in Rochester, and MS in finance and management programs in New York City, doubling overall graduate student enrollments at Simon.

 Zupan served as dean and professor of economics at the University of Arizona's Eller College of Management from 1997 to 2003.

 Before his appointment at Arizona, Zupan taught at the University of Southern California's Marshall School of Business, where he also served as associate dean of master's programs.
 He was a teaching fellow in Harvard's Department of Economics while pursuing his doctoral studies at MIT, and he has been a visiting faculty member at the Amos Tuck School of Business Administration at Dartmouth College.

 Zupan has a BA degree in economics from Harvard University and a PhD in economics from the Massachusetts Institute of Technology.

 Expertise

 Zupan's fields of specialization include industrial organization, regulation, and political economy.
 He has published over 20 refereed articles in leading scholarly journals.
 His commentaries have appeared in media outlets such as the New York Times, Wall Street Journal, Los Angeles Times, BusinessWeek.com, Huffington Post, Kiplinger, Financial Times of London, San Francisco Chronicle and the Democrat and Chronicle.
 Zupan is the co-author of two books, Microeconomic Theory and Applications (with E. K. Browning) published by John Wiley and Sons, and Microeconomic Cases and Applications (with T.W.
 Gilligan and A.M.
 Marino), published by HarperCollins.
-Later in 2016, Cambridge University Press will publish his latest book titled Inside Job: How Government Insiders Subvert the Public Interest.
+In 2017, Cambridge University Press published his latest book titled Inside Job: How Government Insiders Subvert the Public Interest.